Torre Picasso: Planning and construction

 The Torre Picasso was part of a plan to build a large block of modern buildings in the expansion area of northern Madrid.
-Construction of this area, better known as AZCA, began in 1970 and in 1975 developer, Unión de Explosivos Río Tinto, S.A., awarded design of the tower to American architect Minoru Yamasaki, in collaboration with Jorge Mir Valls and Rafael Coll Pujol.
+Construction of this area, better known as AZCA, began in 1970 and in 1975 the developer Unión de Explosivos Río Tinto, S.A. awarded the design of the tower to American architect Minoru Yamasaki, in collaboration with Jorge Mir Valls and Rafael Coll Pujol.
 In 1980, Yamasaki received a license to build the highest office complex of Madrid.